charymp/rewards-program/README.md

 Latest or compatible browser, preferred Chrome

 # How To Execute the Project
-Note: For API /rewards/customers/{id} -> It expects Request Parameter to be passed as below
-	- Request Parameter Name to be set -> Authorization
-	- It's Value to be passed -> Basic dXNlcm5hbWU6cGFzc3dvcmQ=
 Step-1: Either run the rewards-program\target\rewards-program-0.0.1-SNAPSHOT.jar directly, (OR) Import this maven project to any Spring Boot supported IDE (Eclipse or other that supports Java 17)
 Step-2: Run the below .java file (by right click and Run as Java Application or using any other equivalent options)